bzizou/fs_walk/README.md

 The script aslo provides an option to do a quick analyze of the resulting output file.

+*warning*: due to multiprocessing and not to slow down the thing, the json file is printed on stdout and an extra `,` sign might break json compatibility.
+The `pyjson5` python library allows such non-standard json file to be read.
+This ibrary is required by the `--analyze` option.

 ## Example

 Start a walk into the `/home/bzizou` directory with 8 process, excluding